roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

  She let me steer her back into the house, and I hung around.
 Her phone rang again, she looked at it guiltily, then ended the call.
 I'm pretty sure she turned down the ringer.

  Tiffany came home a few minutes later, in a good mood.
 She said hi to everyone, grabbed a diet soda, and plopped down next to Mom.
 "Why'd you run off, Mom?
 You could have joined us for a while.
 We were celebrating Karen's birthday."
-Report_Story #7